Why the Chicken Actually Crossed the Road—and the History Behind 9 More Jokes

 Classic jokes are essentially oral traditions that get passed from person to person for decades until someone decides to write them down.
 Here’s where some of your favorites came from.

 During Prohibition in the 1930s, if you wanted to get into a speakeasy, you would knock on the door, someone would ask, “Who’s there?” and you’d have to say a password.
 According to joke historian Charlie Orr, drunken patrons often had fun with the password custom as the night wore on, and that’s how the knock-knock joke was born.
 Orr claimed that the very first knock-knock joke was told in the restroom of a Philadelphia hotel.
 The first guy said, “Knock-knock.”
 His friend replied, “Who’s there?”
 “Ranger.”
 “Ranger who?”
 “Ranger clothes before you leave here!”
-Check out the only list of short, memorable jokes you’ll ever need.
+Check out the only list of short, memorable jokes you’ll ever need or this full list of classic knock-knock jokes.

 The favorite pun of the good folks behind Uncle John’s Bathroom Reader consists of a made-up quotation followed by a clever attribute that reinforces what was said: